nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. When Zoomaster gets a command from the user to show the timetable, a new ShowTimetableCommand object is created.

-2. The ShowTimetableCommand decodes the input command to retrieve the way the user wishes to view the timetable in.
+2. The ShowTimetableCommand decodes the input command to retrieve the way the user wishes to view the timetable.

 3. If an invalid input day is entered by the user, the input day will be set as **null**.